Baron-Huang/MIMCC/README.md

-# An End-to-end Knowledge-driven Multi-instance Learning Network with Hierarchical Cluster-incorporated Aware Filtering for Larynx Pathological Grading
+# MacNet: An End-to-End Manifold-Constrained Adaptive Clustering Network for Interpretable Whole Slide Image Classification

 ## :fire: News

-- [2025/04/25] Our manuscript was currently Under Review  _IEEE Journal of Biomedical and Health Informatics_.
+- [2025/04/25] Our manuscript was currently submitted to _IEEE International Conference on Bioinformatics and Biomedicine (BIBM)_.

 ## :rocket: Pipeline

-Here's an overview of our **Hierarchical Cluster-incorporated Aware Filtering (HCF-MIL)** method:
+Here's an overview of our **Manifold-constrained Adaptive Clustering (MacNet)** method:

 ![Figure 1](./images/main.jpg)